PulseTile/PulseTile-RA-Lerna/README.md

 ```
 If any of these modules are absent at your local machine, you should install them.

-Clone the project from GitHub:
+Next clone the project from GitHub:
 ```
 $ git clone https://github.com/PulseTile/PulseTile-RA-Lerna
 ```